MMillward2012/deepmind_internship/README.md

 This project is part of my internship for the **Google DeepMind Research Ready Scheme** at the University of York, in collaboration with **SAINTS** (the York Centre for Security, Analytics, and Information Technology).

 Special thanks to my supervisors and mentors at DeepMind, the University of York, and SAINTS for their invaluable guidance and support, especially:
-- Dr. [Supervisor Name], University of York
+- Dr. Frank Soboczenski, University of York
-- [Mentor Name], DeepMind
+- Ana Cavalcanti, University of York
 - The SAINTS research group

-This project is inspired by DeepMind’s research standards and leverages the Hugging Face Transformers ecosystem.
-Thanks also to the open-source community and contributors to SHAP, LIME, Hugging Face, and PyTorch.

 ---